-Every morning, the Upper School community gathers in the Chapel for morning meeting, while the Middle School community gathers in the Nallo Center.
-The entire community gathers together in the Chapel on Fridays.
-These meetings include everything from announcements of birthdays, gatherings, and sports, to programs and presentations.
+Every morning, the Upper School community gathers in the Chapel for Morning Meeting, while the Middle School community gathers in Kehs Hall.
+The entire school community gathers together in the Chapel on Fridays.
+These meetings include everything from announcements of birthdays, gatherings, and student accomplishments, to programs and presentations.

 Every Monday, students eat family style dinner with a faculty member and fellow students.
 Every month seating changes for everyone.
 This promotes a deeper sense of community and allows the students the chance to get to know one another.

 The school dining hall, Parents Hall, is operated by Alan Kern and his staff from Sodexo.
 Meals are served buffet, sit-down, or on the cafeteria line.
 Breakfast includes a yogurt bar, cereal bar and Belgian waffle station each day.
 Lunch offers a salad bar, deli station, hot bar and service on the cafeteria line.
 Dinners are served buffet and family style, with a varying menu each day.
 Every effort is made to assist anyone with a special diet or other dietary restrictions.
 Breakfast is served each weekday from 7 until 7:40 a.m.
 Lunch is served from 11:30 a.m. – 1 p.m.
 Formal Dinner on Monday and evenings is family style at 6 p.m., and Tuesdays, Wednesdays, and Thursdays are a buffet from 6 – 7 p.m.
 Weekend meals begin with brunch on Saturday and Sunday from 10:30 a.m. – 12 p.m.
 Weekend dinners are from 5:30 – 6:30 p.m.